 Auckland 1142, New Zealand

-Listen to Associate Professor and Director of the Popular Culture Research Centre at AUT, Dr Lorna Piatti-Farnell, talk about where bananas came from, why they have been 'banned' multiple times, and why they have such a hold on popular culture.
-Dr Piatti-Farnell discusses her book 'Banana: a Global History' with Radio New Zealand.
+Listen to Professor Lorna Piatti-Farnell, director of the Popular Culture Research Centre at AUT, talk about where bananas came from, why they have been 'banned' multiple times, and why they have such a hold on popular culture.
+Professor Piatti-Farnell discusses her book 'Banana: a Global History' with Radio New Zealand.